meltonlogan615/meltonlogan615/README.md

 ---

 ### I am a(n)...
-- Early stage Swift / Cocoa developer 📱
+- Early stage Swift 📱
 - Eager and excited to learn and do
 - Growth focused 📈
 - Mutli-intrumentalist 🎸🪕